-Nearly everyone who grew up during a certain part of the late 20th century remembers their parents carting them off to various Bingo halls.
-The game, which first came to the U.S. in the 1930s, was simple enough for kids to understand — and provided just enough excitement for pre-internet adults.
-Bingo cards contain 24 numbered squares arranged in five rows and five columns — plus that enticing “free space” in the middle which seems to promise a short cut to riches!
-Bingo’s making a comeback today thanks in part to online gaming — especially on mobile devices.
-National Bingo Day, on June 24, celebrates one of America’s all-time favorite (and innocent) gambling-related pastimes.
+Nearly everyone who grew up during a certain part of the late 20th century is familiar with Bingo.
+The game, which first came to the U.S. in the 1930s, started with paper cards sporting 24 numbered squares arranged in five rows and five columns — plus that enticing “free space” in the middle which seems to promise a short cut to riches!
+Bingo’s making a comeback today thanks to Bingo games on mobile devices.
+National Bingo Day, on June 27, celebrates America’s love of Bingo.
 Read on for a little nostalgia and a look at where Bingo’s headed next.

 National Bingo Day Activities